ceituut/nQueen-genetic-algorithm/README.md

         pass
 ```

-* __Create Mutation Operation :__ You are able to create your own Mutaion class inside [Mutation.py](/Operations/Mutation.py)
-Your class should inherit form Mutation class and implement CanMutate() and RunMutation() methodes.
+* __Create Mutation Operation :__ You are able to create your own Mutaion class inside [Mutation.py](/Operations/Mutation.py).Your class should inherit form Mutation class and implement CanMutate() and RunMutation() methodes.
 ```python
 class Mutation(abc.ABC) :
     # Initialization